danielstieger/moware35/README.md

 the transformation of data via business logic and the visualization in user interfaces.

 ```
-MoWare 2019 is not compatible to earlier releases like the MoWare RC50.
+MoWare MODIFIED mrs is not compatible to earlier releases like the MoWare mrs.
 ```

 More information is provided at http://www.modellwerkstatt.org